Research Across the Spectrum

 The Department of Computer Science at Michigan Tech is a major contributor to our technologically rich society through its balance of high-quality educational and research programs.
 Students have ample opportunities to conduct leading-edge research in a friendly, collegial atmosphere.

-- Three faculty members and an alumnus have received NSF CAREER Awards.
+- Four faculty members and an alumnus have received NSF CAREER Awards.

 - Alumni are in faculty positions at the University of Rochester and Missouri University of Science and Technology, University of Houston, and University of Rochester, among others.

 - Our graduates are employed in a range of industries, including Absoft, Barracuda Networks, Ford, Rockwell Collins, QLogic, Signature Research, Texas Instruments, and more.

 - Graduate students have received the Google Anita Borg Scholarship and a NASA-Harriet G. Jenkins Predoctoral Fellowship Award.